async-aws/aws/docs/features/async.md

 ## Advanced use cases

-The common use cases covers 90% of all code.
-Let's dig in to the advanced stuff.
+The common use cases cover 90% of all code.
+Let's dig into the advanced stuff.

 ### Using resolve-function